evoluteur/evolutility-ui-jquery/README.md

-# evol.utility
+# evol-utility

-evol.utility is a generic Web UI for CRUD, dashboarding, and more.
+evol-utility is an evolving UI for your data.

 It provides forms for: